Hobie F18 World Championship

 The Hobie Tiger World Championship and the Hobie Wildcat World Championship also known as the Hobie F18 World Championship was an annual international sailing regatta for Hobie cats designed to compete in the Formula 18 but with additional rules.
-The design were the Hobie Tiger which was later superceeded by the Hobie Wildcate.
+The design were the Hobie Tiger which was later superseded by the Hobie Wildcate.
 The event was organized by the host club on behalf of the International Hobie Class Association and recognized by World Sailing, the sports IOC recognized governing body.